Sustain the Change: Finance Transformation to Last

 Skills

-Reality: review happened after the quarter close, but the previous two months were skipped because the closing was delayed due to the late posting of journals mentioned in over-production
+Reality: The review happened after the quarter close, but the previous two months were skipped because the closing was delayed due to the late posting of journals mentioned in over-production

 Next, the team think about their Visual Management.
 Here are a few of the points they come up with: